 - Any changes needed can be made through Notices of Change or Amendments

-If you would like to have us Incorporate on your behalf, click on the button below to start today!
+If you would like to have us Incorporate in Ontario on your behalf, click on the button below to start today!

 Figure Out Your Target Market

 Knowing who you’re targeting as potential customers will help you direct your marketing efforts more effectively.
 You won’t want to waste time, effort and money marketing to the wrong audience, so getting to understand the specific needs of your prospective clients can help streamline those efforts.

 Depending on the size of your business, location, equipment you’re going to need and a number of other factors, the amount of money you’ll need to get started will fluctuate.
 You’ll also want to take into account any permits or licences specific to tattooing you may need to acquire or renew.

 Determining your business model and business plan can help give you a better picture of how much money you’ll need to get started, and the amount you’ll need to generate to keep things moving in the direction you want.